mrdehate/mrdehate.github.io/_posts/2021-01-04-chickpea-brownies-11.md

 Baked for 42 minutes @ 350 degrees

 ## Review
+It's been a while since the last batch, so I've kinda lost the comparison here.
+Generally though they are fluffy and chocolatey, which is great.
+Still a little...beany-y though.

 Some notes:
+- Tasted literally no chips here.
+Small chips don't seem like the right answer.
+- Still liking the 9x13 pan.
+Seems like the right kind of fluffy, and the extra servings are rad.
+- Still got a weird taste.
+Not sure if I forgot what these tasted like, or it's the Stevia, or something else.
+All in all still enjoyable.

 ## Next Steps
 * Was just reading about aquafaba, and how you can use it to replace a whole egg.
 This is notably different from how I used it previously, whipped.
 Need to try this next time.